Network Norwich: Core network

-Pink Line – 10 / 10A / 11 / 11A / 12 / 12A
+Pink Line – / 11 / 11A / 12

-The Pink Line consists of services 10, 10A, 11, 11A, 12 and 12A.
-The 11, 11A, 12 and 12A start at Norfolk and Norwich University Hospital to the south of the city and run northwards through Cringleford, Eaton, Norwich city centre, Sprowston where the 11 and 11A terminate, with the 12 and 12A terminating in Wroxham.
-The 10 and 10A begin at Eaton Park and Cringleford respectively and both run via the city centre to Mousehold Heath.
+The Pink Line consists of services 11, 11A and 12.
+The 11 begins at Hethersett throughout the day, starting at West Croft and continuing via Coachmaker Way and Hethersett Lane towards the Norfolk and Norwich University Hospital, where the 11A and 12 begin.
+Service 11A begins at Hethersett in the evenings.
+All services head northwards to the city and run through Cringleford, Eaton, Norwich city centre, Sprowston where the 11 and 11A terminate, with the 12 terminating in Hoveton.

 The routes serve City College Norwich, Anglia Square shopping centre, Sprowston Tesco, Sprowston Manor, the quays along the River Bure in Hoveton and Wroxham, Hoveton & Wroxham railway station and the Bure Valley Railway.

-The Pink Line operates every ten minutes during daytimes from Monday to Saturday, reducing to half-hourly on Sundays and bank holidays and hourly during evenings.
-In April 2016, the Pink Line was upgraded, receiving nine brand new Wright StreetDeck Double Deck Buses featuring free WiFi on board and e-leather seats.
-The 10 and 10A routes are served by Alexander Dennis Enviro200s and Dennis Dart MPDs due to narrow streets along the route.
+The Pink Line operates every ten minutes during daytimes from Monday to Saturday, with buses to Hoveton and Wroxham running half-hourly.
+Only service 11A runs on Sundays, between Hethersett and Sprowston.
+In April 2016, the Pink Line was upgraded, receiving nine brand new Wright StreetDeck buses featuring free WiFi on board and e-leather seats.
+Additionally, in 2023, First Eastern Counties received sixteen Wright StreetDeck Electroliner buses, which also serve the Pink Line.

-Turquoise Line – 13 / 13A / 13B / X13
+Turquoise Line – 13 / X13

-The Turquoise Line consists of services 13, 13A, 13B and X13, which all follow a broadly similar route.
-The routes start at Attleborough and runs northwards through Wymondham, Hethersett, Norwich city centre and Old Catton, terminating at Spixworth.
+The Turquoise Line consists of services 13 and X13.
+The routes start at Attleborough and runs northwards through Wymondham, Hethersett, Norwich City Centre (where the X13 terminates) and Old Catton, with the 13 terminating at Spixworth.

-The routes serve Attleborough Academy, Wymondham town centre, Wymondham Leisure Centre, Gateway 11, Norfolk and Norwich University Hospital and Anglia Square shopping centre.
+The routes serve Attleborough Academy, Wymondham town centre, Wymondham Leisure Centre, Cringleford Interchange and Anglia Square shopping centre.

-The 13 operates up to every thirty minutes during daytimes from Monday to Saturday, being replaced by the 13A and 13B which operate hourly during evenings and on Sundays and bank holidays.
-Initially operated solely using Volvo B9TL/Wright Eclipse Gemini 2 Double Deck Buses, a number of Dennis Trident/Plaxton President and Volvo B7TL/Plaxton President have been repainted into Turquoise Line livery to provide additional capacity.
+The 13 operates up to every thirty minutes during daytimes from Monday to Saturday, and hourly during evenings and on Sundays and bank holidays.
+The X13 runs twice per day on weekdays: once in the morning inbound to Norwich, and again in the evening, outbound to Attleborough.
+The route is operated predominantly using Volvo B9TL/Wright Eclipse Gemini 2 buses in turquoise livery, however in recent months spare Network Norwich-branded Volvo B9TL/Wright Eclipse Gemini 2 and Wright StreetDeck buses frequent the route.